Philosophy of Liberation

 In 1974 the journal Revista de Filosofía Latinoamericana begins to be edited and published in Buenos Aires, and goes on to become a major publishing venue for philosophers of liberation, along with Stromata, published at the University of El Salvador, in Buenos Aires, Argentina, in which many of the inaugural essays and quasi-manifestos of the movement were published.

 Persecution and Exile (1975–1983).
-With the Peronist dictatorship in Argentina, from 1975 to 1983, there began the persecution of the philosophers of liberation.
-Many went into exile, moving to Canada, Ecuador, Mexico, Peru, and Venezuela.
-In this way, then, the agenda of liberation philosophy was brought to other parts of Latin America.
+Following the military lead coup d’état against María Estela Martínez Perón in March of 1976, there began a period called the “dirty war,” which was in fact a form of “state terrorism,” that included the persecution and assassination of philosophers affiliated with the nascent movement of the philosophy of liberation.
+Due to their persecution, many went into exile, moving to Canada, Ecuador, Mexico, Peru, and Venezuela.
+One of the consequences of this persecution was that hitherto Argentine project of a Latin American philosophy of liberation was brought to other parts of Latin America, making it into a continental project.
 However, the Latin American dictatorships of the sixties and the Cold War in general, had directly influenced internal debates about the “who” of Latin American philosophy, and consequently had polarizing and decisive effects for how liberation was understood.
 The role of populism and nationalism in defining the task of philosophy became a litmus test.
 In 1980, the AFYL (Asociación Filosofia y Liberación [Philosophy and Liberation Association]), was established in Bogotá, Colombia, and it become a major vehicle for organizing congresses, round tables, and sessions at international philosophy congresses.

 Challenges and Debates (1983 to today).
 With the transition to democracy and the collapse or defeat of the military dictatorships in Latin America there began a new stage in the normalization and maturation of liberation philosophy.
 Horacio Cerutti Guldberg’s Filosofía de la liberación latinoamericana (Philosophy of Latin American Liberation) (2006) offered the most comprehensive historical and critical reconstruction of the movement.
 In 1988–89, Jorge J.E.
 Gracia edited a special issue on “Latin American Philosophy”, with a long essay by Cerutti Guldberg in which a synoptic overview of the movement is presented.
 In 1993, Ofelia Schutte published her Cultural Identity and Social Liberation in Latin American Thought in which a critical confrontation with some key theses of liberation philosophy is developed.
 These substantive texts signaled the maturity and general coherence of the philosophy of liberation, at the very least as it was perceived by its critics.
 These works called for re-articulations and reformulations that made explicit the inner tensions and divisions within the group of thinkers that had first given voice to this new current and method of doing philosophy in Latin America.